Home » Premises Liability Lawyer » New Jersey Premises Liability Lawyer » Newark Premises Liability Lawyer

 When accidents occur on public properties like government buildings, parks, or sidewalks, different standards and procedures come into play.
 Government entities have certain immunities, but they can still be held accountable under specific circumstances.
 To file a claim against a public entity in New Jersey, you must first provide a formal notice of claim within 90 days of the accident.
 Failing to do so can jeopardize your right to compensation.
 Moreover, the standards for proving negligence can be more stringent when dealing with public entities compared to private property owners.

 These distinctions can significantly impact the strategy and potential success of a premises liability claim in New Jersey.
-A knowledgeable lawyer from TopDog Law can navigate these nuances for you, ensuring that your case is presented optimally regardless of where the injury occurred.
+A knowledgeable lawyer can navigate these nuances for you, ensuring that your case is presented optimally regardless of where the injury occurred.

 Accidents at a friend or relative’s house can be emotionally challenging because of the personal relationship involved.
 However, it’s essential to understand that pursuing a premises liability claim in such situations is typically directed towards the homeowner’s insurance policy, not the individual themselves.
 Your claim aims to get compensation from the insurance coverage, not your friend or family member’s personal assets.
 Your lawyer, in any case, will make sure that your case is handled sensitively and that your interests are protected, no matter how you were injured.